Observations of the Fermi bubbles and the Galactic center excess with the DArk Matter Particle Explorer

 \subsection{Defining a template for the bubbles}

 The photon events are selected from the $120\deg \times 120\deg$ ROI defined in Section~\ref{sec::data:selection}.
 In Figure~\ref{fig::bubble:fluxmap}a, we present the observed flux map integrated above 2~GeV, which is simply the counts map divided by the exposure, i.e., $F(\hat{\bm s}_i,E>{2~\rm GeV}) = \int \dd E\, F(\hat{\bm s}_i, E) \approx \sum_j N_{ij}/[\varepsilon(\hat{\bm s}_i, E_j)\,\Delta \Omega_i ]$.
 To remove the background components, we set the baseline model without the bubbles as the null hypothesis and perform the binned likelihood analysis.
 The fitted components are labelled in Table~\ref{tab::templates}.
 Both the Galactic plane and point sources are masked.
-Figure~\ref{fig::bubble:fluxmap}b shows the flux map given the optimized null model.
+Figure~\ref{fig::bubble:fluxmap}b shows the flux map given the optimized null model (see Figure~\ref{fig::appx:bubble:specgl} for the mean flux of the components in the global fittings).
 Most of the emission is well described by the model, as we expected.
 However, if the null model is subtracted from the data, some weak excess is visible in the region of \fbs.
 Figure~\ref{fig::bubble:fluxmap}c shows the significance of the residual $(N_{i}-\tilde{\mu}_i)/\sqrt{\tilde{\mu}_i}$, where $N_{i}$ and $\tilde{\mu}_i$ are the observed and predicted photon counts in $i$-th pixel integrated over $2-500$~GeV.
 The excess is in good agreement with the boundaries extracted from the \lat data, including the green dot-dashed line from~\citet{Su2010a}, the blue dashed line from~\citet{Ackermann2014}, and the purple dotted line from~\citet{Keshet2017}.
 Besides, the normalizations of the isotropic and IC components are exaggerated in the fitting, which compensates for the absence of the bubbles and leads to a photon deficit outside the boundary.